SUMMARY

 5. Jeju Island, South Korea

 Jeju Island in South Korea is a volcanic island made entirely from volcanic eruptions around 2 million years ago, during the Cenozoic era.
 This means its craggy surface is predominantly made up of basalt and lava.
 Its surface area covers 1,846 square kilometers, making it the largest island in South Korea.
-Popular attractions on the island are Hallasan mountain, a dormant volcano rising 1,950 m above sea level, and Manjanggul Lava Tube, an 8 km long lava tube which brave visitors can walk part of the way along.
+Popular attractions on the island are Hallasan Mountain, a dormant volcano rising 1,950 m above sea level, and Manjanggul Lava Tube, an 8 km long lava tube that brave visitors can walk part of the way along.

 6. Komodo Island, Indonesia

-Komodo Island is one of a great many islands making up the republic of Indonesia.
+Komodo Island is one of a great many islands making up the Republic of Indonesia.
 The island is renowned for being the home of the Komodo dragon, the world’s largest lizard, who takes his name from the island.
 At 390 square kilometers, this relatively small island has around two thousand inhabitants who share their habitat with the dangerous reptiles.

 7. Puerto Princesa Subterranean River, Philippines